alexs2112/TerminalHero/README.md

 **Saving**
 - This is going to be a bit of an issue
+- This should be figured out sooner rather than later for balance testing

 **Other**
 - Set Item as superclass of new Equipment and Food classes